sjg/my-search-story/docs/blog-post/blog-post.md

   }
 }
 ```
-We now have a nice background image to go with our story which changes everytime based on the story thats passed to the model
+We now have a nice background image to go with our story which changes every time based on the story that's passed to the model

 ![Example Story](/docs/screenshots/example_story.png "Example Story")